< Browse to Previous Essay | Browse to Next Essay >

 Settlers in the Willamette Valley responded by raising a force of volunteers.
 Settler Joe Meek, whose daughter had been taken hostage and had died of measles during captivity, was dispatched overland to Washington, D.C., to plead for assistance.
 Meek arrived in May 1848 with the story of the massacre.
 After much debate over the issue of slavery, Congress created Oregon Territory -- without slaves -- on August 13, 1848.

 The Oregon Volunteers scattered the Cayuse tribe into the mountains.
-The other tribes refused to join the violence against the whites.
-Chief Tilaukait chose five men to surrender themselves to the whites as the principal murderers at Waiilatpu in order to protect the rest of the tribe.
-On June 3, 1850, the six were convicted of murder and hanged by U.S. Marshal Joe Meek.
-The Cayuse tribe was removed to the Umatilla Reservation in Oregon and dissolved among other tribes, eventually losing its identity and its language.
+Other tribes refused to join the conflict with the settlers.
+Eventually, five Cayuse surrendered to territorial officials and were tried on charges of murder in connection with the attack on the mission.
+They were convicted and hanged on June 3, 1850.
+The Cayuse tribe was removed to the Umatilla Reservation in Oregon and absorbed among other tribes, eventually losing its language and much of its separate identity.

 In 1936, Congress established the Whitman Mission National Historic Site at Waiilatpu.